How to Easily Root Android Device with KingRoot

 I believe that you've heard the word "root" a lot from the geek guys.
 But do you know what exactly "root" is?
 Here we will give you a comprehensive introduction on what is "root", what to do before rooting and how to root Android devices with Kingo Root.
 Now let's know more details about "Root Android".

-Verizon and AT&T have locked the Bootloader in Android, leading to difficulties in rooting Android and possibilities of bricking the device.
+Verizon, AT&T and even other carriers have locked the Bootloader in Android, leading to difficulties in rooting Android and possibilities of bricking the device.
 So the solution we offer below may not works on Android manufactured by Verizon or AT&T and it is better not root your phone with this method.